-Don’t be like me, get yourself a pair of awesome goggles and make them a standout piece of your costume!
-Or follow the latest trend and wearing vintage sunglasses instead.
+Don’t be like me.
+Get yourself a pair of awesome goggles and make them a standout piece of your costume!
+Or follow the latest trend and wear vintage sunglasses instead.
 They can be simple round, wire-frame glasses with tan or green lenses or more elaborate Steampunk sunglasses.

-I said above you can’t have enough accessories and I mean it.
+I said above that you can’t have enough accessories, and I mean it.

 - A pair of fingerless gloves is a great addition.
 Lace or leather, knit or velvet.
 It all works!